kartikisharma/checkout-app/README.md

 This is an android app that allows you to manage an inventory of items.

 ## What does this app do?
 Users can automatically check in and out items by scanning its barcode.

+## Use case
+I have worked in various companies where there has been difficulty tracking testing devices used across different mobile teams.
+By assigning a unique barcode to each device and having a checkout device hosting this app, it should be easier to track them.
+Similarly, other items can be tracked using this app by the office admin.

 ## Technologies & libraries used: